Doug Davenport

-Doug Davenport is an American college basketball coach who is currently the head coach at Bellarmine University, his alma mater.
+Doug Davenport (born December 11, 1987) is an American college basketball coach who is currently the head coach at Bellarmine University, his alma mater.

 Playing career

 Davenport graduated from Ballard High School and then went on to play college basketball for Bellarmine from 2006 to 2010.

 Coaching career

 Davenport got his first coaching job in 2010 as a graduate assistant with Xavier.
 Ahead of the 2012 season, he was hired by Louisville as the director of video operations.
 In 2015 Davenport was hired as an assistant coach for Eastern Kentucky.
 In 2016, he joined his alma mater Bellarmine as an assistant coach.
 Ahead of the 2022 season, Davenport was named the team's head coach in waiting.
 On March 11, 2025, he was officially promoted to head coach following the retirement of his father, Scott.